 The body is subject to mechanical laws.
 The science of physics applies to humans.
 Even a slight alteration in the body’s precision can result in disorders that overcome natural defenses.

 The body has the potential to make all substances necessary to insure its health.
 No medical approach can exceed the efficacy of the body’s natural defense systems if those defenses are functioning properly.
-Therefore, teaching the patient to care for his own health and to prevent disease is part of a physician’s responsibility.
+Therefore, teaching the patient to care for their own health and to prevent disease is part of a physician’s responsibility.

 The nervous system controls, influences, and/or integrates all bodily functions.